Bekalah/cathedral/README_RENDERER.md

 # Cosmic Helix Renderer

 Static, offline renderer for the layered Cosmogenesis helix field.
-The bundle honours ND-safe practice: no motion, calm palette, and explanatory comments for future maintainers.
+The bundle honours ND-safe practice: no motion, calm palette, and explanatory comments so future maintainers know why each choice exists.

 ## Files
-- `index.html` — entry point that loads the renderer module and optional palette data.
+- `index.html` — entry point that loads the renderer module, fetches the optional palette, and reports status.
-- `js/helix-renderer.mjs` — pure functions that paint each sacred geometry layer.
+- `js/helix-renderer.mjs` — pure drawing helpers that paint each sacred geometry layer in order.
 - `data/palette.json` — tweakable palette.
 Remove or edit to taste; fallback hues keep AA+ contrast.

 ## Usage
 1. Double-click `index.html` in any modern browser.
 No server or build steps are required.
 2. If `data/palette.json` is present, the renderer uses those hues.
-When the file is missing (or blocked by browser security rules), a safe fallback palette is used and the page status message notes the substitution.
+When the file is missing (or blocked by browser security rules), the page reports the fallback and still renders with calm defaults.

 ## Geometry Layers
-1. **Vesica Field** — overlapping circles arranged with constants (3, 9, 33) to ground the canvas.
+1. **Vesica Field** — overlapping circles and a 3x3 grid arranged with constants (3, 7, 9, 11, 22, 33) to ground the canvas.
-2. **Tree-of-Life Scaffold** — ten nodes and twenty-two connecting paths drawn with gentle strokes.
+2. **Tree-of-Life Scaffold** — ten nodes and twenty-two connecting paths drawn with gentle halos for clarity.
-3. **Fibonacci Curve** — a logarithmic spiral guided by phi ratios across twenty-two segments.
+3. **Fibonacci Curve** — a logarithmic spiral guided by phi ratios across twenty-two segments to represent growth without motion.
 4. **Double Helix Lattice** — twin strands and rungs sampled across one hundred forty-four points for static depth.

 ## ND-safe Choices
-- No animation, autoplay, or strobing visuals.
+- No animation, autoplay, strobing, or sudden contrast shifts.
-- Palette colours maintain 4.5:1 or higher contrast against the background.
+- Palette colours maintain calm contrast against the background; fallbacks use the same hues as the inline CSS.
-- Comments in the module explain the order of layers so future edits preserve calm depth.
+- Comments in the module explain the layer order so future edits preserve the sensory-safe depth stack.

 ## Customising
 - Adjust the palette JSON for alternate hues (keep `bg`, `ink`, and six `layers`).